1887: The first electric streetcar appears in Los Angeles.

 The company’s headquarters building provides the first transportation library in Los Angeles: a 2,100 square foot reading room supplied with books, newspapers and periodicals.

-1922: The Los Angeles Traffic Commission releases The Los Angeles Plan: A Selected Traffic Program.
-The report recommends,
+1922: The Los Angeles City Council adopts a preliminary report from the Traffic Commission later released as The Los Angeles Plan: A Selected Traffic Program.

 “as a logical order of procedure to insure the realization of the Los Angeles Plan the following program”: